 Physical Education in Years 7 and 8 offers several activities and modules.
 The major emphasis is on improving basic movement skills and building personal and social capability.
 The Year 7 and Year 8 courses will run for one semester.
-The usual length of a theory module is three weeks and four weeks for a practical module.
+The usual length of a theory module is three to four weeks and five weeks for a practical module.